Lead Opinion

 I. Background

-On January 30, 2002, probation officers searched Amy al-Munasif’s residence at 1811 Fourth Avenue Southeast, Cedar Rapids, Iowa, where Marshall lived.
+On January 30, 2002, probation officers searched Amy al-Munasifs residence at 1811 Fourth Avenue Southeast, Cedar Rapids, Iowa, where Marshall lived.
 The search uncovered methamphetamine, methamphetamine-manufacturing equipment, and ingredients used to manufacture the drug.

 In January 2003, Marshall entered into a plea agreement with the government.
 However, because Marshall would not stipulate to four “cooks,” the parties reserved the right to dispute drug quantity at sentencing.
-Marshall also sought to qualify for a safety-valve reduction pursuant to
+Marshall also sought to qualify for a safety-valve reduction pursuant to U.S.S.G. § 5C1.2.
+In order to meet § 5C1.2 requirements, Marshall was again interviewed by Officer Robinson on June 20, 2003.
+At that interview, Marshall stated that he had manufactured methamphetamine on only two occasions, instead of his

 At the sentencing hearing, Marshall claimed that he had “cooked” for the first time only two weeks prior to the January 30 interview, and not a month earlier as he had previously testified.
-Marshall also stated that methamphetamine was stolen from his vehicle after his first cook, which occurred on January 12 or 13, 2002.
-Officer Robinson, testifying for the government, stated that Marshall initially told him that he had manufactured methаmphetamine on four occasions, but at Marshall’s safety-valve interview, he admitted to manufacturing only twice.
+Marshall alsо stated that methamphetamine was stolen from his vehicle after his first cook, which occurred on January 12 or 13, 2002.
+Officer Robinson, testifying for the government, stated that Marshall initially told him that he had manufactured methamphetamine on four occasions, but at Marshall’s safety-valve interview, he admitted to manufacturing only twice.

 In rebuttal, Marshall testified on his own behalf.
-The court reminded Marshall’s counsel that “if [Marshall] takes the stand and [the court] finds he testified untruthfully, he could not only lose his acceptance of responsibility, but have obstruction of justice.”
+The court reminded Marshall’s counsel that “if [Marshall] takes the stand and [the court] finds he testified untruthfully, he could not only lose his accеptance of responsibility, but have obstruction of justice.”
 After hearing the court’s caution, Marshall testified.
 He stated that he was under the influence of methamphetamine at the time of the first interview.
 Consequently, the narcotic diminished his mental capacity and affected his ability to correctly recall facts and respond to questions.
-Based upon this alleged diminished capacity, Marshall urged the court to find that his first statement—in which he admitted to four prior “cooks”—was inaccurate.
+Based upon this alleged diminished capacity, Marshall urged the court to find that his first statement — in which he admitted to four prior “cooks” — was inaccurate.
 On cross-examination, Marshall conceded that it was possible that he may have stated that he had “cooked” methamphetamine four times, but contended adamantly he had only “cooked” twice.
 Marshall argued that unlike his first interview, he was not under the influence of methamphetamine at his safety-valve interview and was able to provide accurate and truthful information.
 Marshall admitted to only two prior “cooks” during his safety-valve interview.

-The district court rejected Marshall’s arguments.
+The district court rejeсted Marshall’s arguments.
 The court credited Marshall’s first interview and discounted his subsequent safety-valve interview.
 According to the court, “[b]y the time he got to his safety valve interview, he was trying to minimize his criminal conduct by saying he only cooked two times.
 I don’t find that credible, I do not find he’s entitled to the safety valve.”
 The court also denied Marshall’s motion for downward departure based on extraordinary post-offense rehabilitation.
-The district court sentenced Marshall to seventy months’ imprisonment and forty-eight months’ supervised release.
+The district court sentenced Marshall to seventy months’ imprisonment аnd forty-eight months’ supervised release.

 On appeal, Marshall challenges the district court’s findings that he manufactured methamphetamine on four occasions.
-He also challenges the court’s finding that he was not truthful during his safety-valve interview, and, thus, not eligible for a two-level reduction under
+He also challenges the court’s finding that he was not truthful during his safety-valve interview, and, thus, not eligible for a two-level reduction under U.S.S.G. § 5C1.2.

 II.
 Discussion